dokku32bit/heroku-buildpack-python/Readme.md

 Provided Runtimes
 -----------------

-Runtimes are hosted on Github
 For a list of runtimes please check [python-versions.txt](https://github.com/patrickjahns/python-herokuish-x86-packages/blob/dist/python-versions.txt)

-The hosted runtimes are not intended for production use.
+Runtimes are hosted on Github and not intended for production use.
 If you want to use it in production, please download the runtimes and host them yourself.
 Don`t forget to modify [bin/steps/python](bin/steps/python) to link to your private repository